Want to know how your SEO efforts are paying off?

 - Monitor and resolve spam issues

 It’s one of the most comprehensive free SEO tools out there.
 In fact, it rivals many paid tools on the market.
-It’s not a replacement for all of them, but it’s an outstanding supplement to be used alongside other tools.
+It’s not a replacement for all of them, but it’s an outstanding supplement you can use alongside other tools.

 If you haven’t already, the first thing you will need to do is set up your website with Google Search Console.